confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

     - Sign up for a Confluent Cloud account [here](https://www.confluent.io/confluent-cloud/tryfree/).
     - Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on “Billing & payment”, then enter payment details under “Payment details & contacts”.
 A screenshot of the billing UI is included below.

-> **Note:** We will create resources during this workshop that will incur costs.
+> **Note:** You will create resources during this workshop that will incur costs.
 When you sign up for a Confluent Cloud account, you will get up to $200 per month deducted from your Confluent Cloud statement for the first three months.
 This will cover the cost of resources created during the workshop.

 <div align="center" padding=25px>
     <img src="images/billing.png" width=75% height=75%>